Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-tos-overview.md

 > [!NOTE]
 > Many of the how-to guides create the OtpSession instance with `using (OtpSession otp = new OtpSession(yKey))`.
 This assumes that `yKey` is an IYubiKeyDevice object that represents the YubiKey.

-### Fluent builder pattern
+### Fluent interface

-The API implements a [fluent builder design pattern](https://medium.com/@martinstm/fluent-builder-pattern-c-4ac39fafcb0b).
+The API implements a [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface).
 This design allows you to easily and concisely chain class methods together.
 For example:

 ```C#
 using (OtpSession otp = new OtpSession(yKey))